Our House

 leaf notching by black vine weevil

-Rhododendron leaf with notches caused by black vine weevil adult.
-Photo by JD DeAngelis, 2005, calyphoto.com.
+Rhododendron leaf with notches caused by black vine weevil.
+Photo by JD DeAngelis.

 Least-toxic root weevil control

-The critical time for root weevil control is when the adult beetles start to emerge from the soil.
+Proper timing is critical to successful root weevil control and the best time to initiate control is when the adult beetles start to emerge from the soil in late spring/early summer.
 Weevils feed for about 4 weeks after emerging from their underground pupal chambers.
 After feeding they begin to lay eggs for the next generation.
-The best time for control is between when feeding notches first appear on new leaves and the start of egg laying, 4-6 weeks later.
-For the black vine weevil this period is early summer.
+The best time for control therefore is between when feeding notches first appear on new leaves and the start of egg laying, 4-6 weeks later.
+For the black vine weevil this period is early summer but the timing for other species may be slightly different.
+The trick is to look for feeding notches on host plants that indicate that weevils are present.

-For gardeners interested in a low toxicity approach to black vine weevil control you can disrupt feeding and egg laying in early summer with neem oil insecticides applied to leaves.
-Then, if necessary, control larvae with fall applications of insect-parasitic nematodes.
+For gardeners that want a low toxicity approach to black vine weevil control you can disrupt feeding and egg laying in early summer with neem oil (see Using Neem Oil Insecticides) applied to leaves.
+Then, if necessary, control larvae with fall applications of insect parasitic nematodes (see below).

 Use parasitic nematodes to control weevil larvae

-Using insect parasitic nematodes to control larvae is a bit more difficult than treating adult weevils with insecticides.
+Using nematodes to control root weevil larvae is a bit more complicated than treating adult weevils with insecticides (see Using Beneficial Nematodes) but it can be very effective.
 First is the problem of timing.
-You must apply nematodes when the soil is moist and not too cold.
+You must apply nematodes when the soil is moist but not too cold.
 Second, nematodes must be applied exactly according to package instructions because they are fragile and easily destroyed.
-If, however, you fail to control adult weevils during the summer then fall treatments using nematodes may be your best bet.
+If, however, you fail to control adult weevils during the summer with insecticides then fall treatments using nematodes may be your best bet.
 Nematodes are non-toxic to plants and other animals.

-Printable guide to root weevils: Root Weevil Guide (pdf); See this guide for pictures of black vine weevil adults and larvae.You'll need Acrobat Reader or equivalent to open this pdf file.
+Root Weevil Guide; See this guide for pictures of black vine weevil adults and larvae.You'll need Acrobat Reader or equivalent to open this pdf file.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.